 Next we have, in rapid succession, the creation, probation and fall of man and the cosmos.
 The sin of the first Adam (who was head over all) alienates man from God, forfeits the tree of (eternal) life, and places the whole world in bondage to various evil powers: the guilt and power of sin; Satan; sickness, suffering and death; and, worst of all, the peril of eternal punishment.
 There is only one hope.
 Another (better) Adam must come to recover what the first has lost and to undo what the first has done.
-The administration of the eternal covenant may–and must–begin.
+The administration of the eternal covenant may—and must—begin.

 Next, there is a lengthy Era of Promise and Preparation.
 During this time God begins to act redemptively in history.
 At various times and in different ways He administers the eternal covenant to sinful men, urging and expecting them to respond (Hebrews 1:1).
 But there is something unique about these OT administrations: Christ and the covenant are revealed in a veiled manner, largely by means of “types”—symbolic persons, places, things, events, and institutions pointing ahead to the future.
 In other words, these administrations do not fully disclose actual realities of the eternal covenant themselves, but symbolically look forward to them.
 They are the shadow, of which Christ and the covenant are the substance (Colossians 2:17).

 In the time line I have given four examples.
-Let us consider two.
+Let us consider two of these.